 Offering a unique platform for aspiring female drivers, the program enables them to hone their skills and pursue their dreams of becoming professional race car drivers.
-Scholarship recipients are granted a full season entry in either the Porsche Deluxe Carrera Cup North America or the Porsche Sprint Challenge North America by Yokohama.
+Scholarship recipients are granted a full season entry in either the Porsche Carrera Cup North America or the Porsche Sprint Challenge North America by Yokohama.
 Furthermore, these drivers benefit from tire support provided by the series tire manufacturers and gain direct access to PMNA competition advisor and Porsche Junior Program North America driving coach, Patrick Long.

-Designed as a progressive pathway, the program offers a seamless transition from the Porsche Sprint Challenge North America by Yokohama Cayman class to the Sprint Challenge 992 class, ultimately leading to Porsche Deluxe Carrera Cup North America.
-Sabré Cook, Madeline Stewart, and Chloe Chambers are the trailblazing first recipients of the Porsche Deluxe Female Driver Development Program.
+Designed as a progressive pathway, the program offers a seamless transition from the Porsche Sprint Challenge North America by Yokohama Cayman class to the Sprint Challenge 992 class, ultimately leading to Porsche Carrera Cup North America.
+Sabré Cook, Madeline Stewart, and Chloe Chambers are the trailblazing first recipients of the Porsche Female Driver Development Program.

 This Female Driver Development Program embodies Porsche’s unwavering commitment to promoting gender diversity in motorsports, paving the way for a more equitable future for all racing enthusiasts.
 By championing inclusivity and diversity, the program plays a vital role in reshaping the motorsports industry for the better.